jeka-dev/jeka/docs/reference-guide/execution-engine-concepts.md

 * See example [here](https://github.com/jerkar/jeka/blob/master/dev.jeka.master/jeka/def/MasterBuild.java).
 * Be careful that the imported _KBean_ deals with file paths using `JkBean#getBaseDir` in order it can be safely executed from any working directory.

+### Standard KBeans

+There is a bunch of _KBeans_ bundle within _Jeka_.
+Those _KBeans_ are always present.

+#### project

+`ProjectJkBean` provides a wrapper around of a `JkProject` for building JVM-based projects.
+This _KBean_ initialise a default sensitive project object and provides classic method for building project (compile, package in jar, publish ...)

+#### intellij

+`IntellijJkBean` provides methods for generating metadata files for _IntelliJ_ IDE.
+Content of _iml_ file is computed according the `JkProject` object found in _project KBean_.

+#### scaffold

+`ScaffoldjJkBean` provides methods for project directories and files to create a new _Jeka_ project.
+Basically, it creates a project ready to create vanilla automation tasks.

+This _KBean_ offers extension point in order other KBean can augment the scaffolded structure.
+For example, executing `jeka scaffold#run` will create a basic Jeka project while `jeka scaffold#run project#` will create a project ready to build a JVM-based project.

+#### git

+`GitJkBean` exposes some common git command combos.

 ## Properties

 Properties are pairs of String  _key-value_ that are used across Jeka system.
 It typically carries urls, local paths,